Overview

 The Kafka Access page provides a centralized interface to:- Create and manage Kafka users with authentication credentials

-- Configure IP whitelisting for enhanced security
+- Configure IP safe listing for enhanced security

 - Define granular ACLs for topic and consumer group access